I have competing priorities

 "My role description really helped make it clear what I was expected to do, as well as what I could expect from the organisation.
 I felt I was being taken seriously this gave me the confidence I needed to take part."

-When you ask people to take part in an activity, some might want to get involved in the hope that you will address their individual concerns, and that as a result of their participation, services can be shaped to cater for their specific issues.
+When you ask people to take part in an activity, some might get involved in the hope that you'll address their individual concerns.
+They might hope that by participating, you'll shape services to cater for their specific issues.

-It's easy to understand why that might be a motivation for someone to participate, especially if their needs aren't being met.
-However, the burden of expectation can be tough to manage, particularly when lots of people think their priorities are more important than those of other people.
+It's easy to understand why that might be a motivation for someone to participate, especially if their needs aren't being met elsewhere.